KrisLamote/elramy/README.md

 # elramy
-Docker environment for running Elixir applications connected with RabbitMQ and MySQL
+Docker environment for running **El**ixir applications connected with **Ra**bbitMQ and **My**SQL

+## MySQL

+* Connect to the running MySQL instance by connecting your client to localhost:33061
+* any modifications make are retained as they are stored in the mysqldata volume